 For AudioQuest, honoring the source is never a matter of simply using premium "audiophile-grade parts" or relying on a proprietary technology-common approaches used within the audiophile market.
 For years, we have all been witness to the same, seemingly endless audiophile debates: Valves versus transistors.
 Analog versus digital.
 Can cables really make a difference?
 The debates go on and on.
 While we, too, can brag about our many unique technologies, we realize that true audio/video optimization is never a matter of any one secret or exotic circuit.
 When it comes to noise dissipation for AC power, many approaches can yield meaningful results.
-However, they may also impart ringing, current compression, and non-linear distortions that are worse than the disease.
+However, these approaches may also impart ringing, current compression, and non-linear distortions that can render the cure worse than the disease.

-The Niagara 7000AP uses both our patented AC Ground Noise-Dissipation System and the widest bandwidthlinearized noise-dissipation circuit in the industry.
-Our unique passive/active Transient Power Correction Circuit features an instantaneous current reservoir of over 90 amps peak, specifically designed for modern currentstarved power amplifiers.
-Most AC power products featuring "high-current outlets" merely minimize current compression; the Niagara 7000AP corrects it.
+The Niagara 7000UK uses our patented AC Ground Noise-Dissipation System, the world's first Dielectric-Biased AC Isolation Transformers, and the widest bandwidth-linearized noise-dissipation circuit in the industry.
+Our unique passive/active Transient Power Correction Circuit features an instantaneous current reservoir of over 80 amps peak, specifically designed for modern current-starved power amplifiers.
+Most AC power products featuring "high-current outlets" merely minimize current compression; the Niagara 7000UK corrects it.